-Feeling that pain in the back of your lower leg?
+Are you noticing pain or sensitivity in the back of your lower leg?

-It helps your foot flex and is responsible for your ability to walk, run, jump, stand and even balance on the balls of your feet.
+The Achilles tendon is the strongest tendon in the human body.
+It helps your foot flex and is responsible for your ability to walk, run, jump, and stand.

 There are two types of Achille’s tendonitis:

 - Insertional Achilles tendinopathy refers to damage in the lower part of the tendon, where it attaches to your heel.
 Compression is considered a critical factor in insertional tendinopathy.

 - Non-insertional Achilles tendinopathy is damage in the middle of the tendon.
 Tensile loading is considered a critical factor in non-insertional tendinopathy.

 It is helpful to further break down the degrees of tendinopathy you may experience.
 Cook and Purdum proposed that there are three stages:

 A reactive tendon is a non-inflammatory proliferative response by the cells.
 This is a result of compressive or tensile overload.
 During this phase, the tendon thickens to reduce stress and increase stiffness.
 The tendon can have the potential to revert back to its normal state.

 Stage 2: Tendon Disrepair

 This stage is often the natural progression from reactive tendinopathy if you continue to overload the Achilles frequently.
 During this stage, there is increased vascularity and protein production within the tendon, although the result is more stiffness and less adaptivity.